 Fun and simple Halloween pumpkin craft

-Looking for an easy fall or Halloween activity for your toddler that’s not too messy and not too expensive?
+Looking for an easy fall or Halloween activity for your toddler?
+One that’s not too messy and not too expensive?
 Try this cute paper plate pumpkin craft!

-With the current pandemic, none of us are quite sure what will happen for Halloween in 2020 but that doesn’t mean we have to stop decorating or preparing for the holiday.
+Due to the current pandemic, none of us are quite sure what will happen for Halloween in 2021.
+However, that doesn’t mean we have to stop decorating or preparing for the holiday.

 Here’s a cute and simple pumpkin craft you can do with your toddler to get in the Halloween spirit this fall.